vitorleonel/learn-angular/README.md

 ## before run application

+1 - Install firebase functions dependencies with command "npm install" in your terminal in path "/functions".

-Create file "firebase.configs.ts" on path "src/environments" with this content:
+2 - Create file "firebase.configs.ts" on path "src/environments" with this content:

 ```javascript
 export const FirebaseConfig = {